-- 74 This Standard addresses the topic of climate change. - 75 The single biggest contributor to climate change is greenhouse gas (GHG) emissions, the impacts of - 76 which are occurring at an accelerated rate.
-Consequently, the United Nations Framework Convention - on Climate Change (UNFCCC) and the subsequent Kyoto Protocol and Paris Agreement were - 78 created to govern the levels of GHG emissions [4], [6] and [7]. - 79 Organizations have a responsibility to contribute to climate change mitigation and adaptation.
-In this - 80 context, they need to develop and implement transition and adaptation plans and ensure they align - with the principles of just transition. - Organizations are strongly encouraged to apply the climate change mitigation hierarchy to inform their - 83 actions to mitigate climate change.
-This hierarchy consists of several steps in the following order of - 84 priority: GHG emissions avoidance, GHG emissions reduction, and counterbalancing residual GHG - 85 emissions [11].
-Organizations need to prioritize actions that prevent GHG emissions from being - 86 released into the atmosphere and aim to reduce emissions wherever avoidance is not feasible. - 87 According to the Intergovernmental Panel on Climate Change (IPCC), organizations need to urgently - 88 implement all feasible technical and scientific actions across all sectors to limit global warming to - 89 1.5°C. Therefore, organizations need to set and report their GHG emissions reduction targets for the - 90 short-, medium-, and long-term.
-Additionally, they need to disclose their emissions inventories and - 91 progress on transition plans on an annual basis [12]. - 92 Climate change is interconnected with various topics, and it can have impacts on people, such as - 93 workers or local communities.
-It is therefore essential to pursue a just transition by greening the - 94 economy in a fair and inclusive manner, ensuring that no-one is left behind.
-Climate change is also a - 95 direct driver of biodiversity loss, which in turn accelerates climate change processes.
+This Standard addresses the topic of climate change.

+The single biggest contributor to climate change is greenhouse gas (GHG) emissions, the impacts of which are occurring at an accelerated rate.
+Consequently, the United Nations Framework Convention on Climate Change (UNFCCC) and the subsequent Kyoto Protocol and Paris Agreement were created to govern the levels of GHG emissions [4], [6] and [7].

+Organizations have a responsibility to contribute to climate change mitigation and adaptation.
+In this context, they need to develop and implement transition and adaptation plans and ensure they align with the principles of just transition.

+Organizations are strongly encouraged to apply the climate change mitigation hierarchy to inform their actions to mitigate climate change.
+This hierarchy consists of several steps in the following order of priority: GHG emissions avoidance, GHG emissions reduction, and counterbalancing residual GHG emissions [11].
+Organizations need to prioritize actions that prevent GHG emissions from being released into the atmosphere and aim to reduce emissions wherever avoidance is not feasible.

+According to the Intergovernmental Panel on Climate Change (IPCC), organizations need to urgently implement all feasible technical and scientific actions across all sectors to limit global warming to 1.5°C. Therefore, organizations need to set and report their GHG emissions reduction targets for the short-, medium-, and long-term.
+Additionally, they need to disclose their emissions inventories and progress on transition plans on an annual basis [12].

+Climate change is interconnected with various topics, and it can have impacts on people, such as workers and local communities.
+It is therefore essential to pursue a just transition, greening the economy in a fair and inclusive manner, ensuring that no one is left behind.
+Climate change is also a direct driver of biodiversity loss, which in turn accelerates climate change processes.